duongdinh7601/cloud-observability-platform/services/log-service/README.md

 # Log Service

-The Log Service is a **backend service** in the Cloud Observability Platform.
+The Log Service is a **backend microservice** in the Cloud Observability Platform.
-It handles ingestion, storage, and retrieval of log entries for the platform.
-This service provides the API endpoints that the frontend dashboard consumes.
+It is responsible for ingesting, storing, and retrieving application logs in a scalable and production-oriented way.

+This service exposes a REST API consumed by the frontend dashboard and is designed to be modular, independently deployable, and horizontally scalable.

 ---